EU AI Act for HR Tech Companies: What You Need to Know

 Fundamental Rights Impact Assessment (Article 27)

-This is one of the most consequential obligations for HR deployers.
+Few obligations hit HR deployers harder than this one.
 Before putting a high-risk AI system into use, deployers that are bodies governed by public law, or private entities providing public services, must carry out a fundamental rights impact assessment.
-Even for private companies not technically required to perform this assessment, conducting one voluntarily is strongly recommended as a best practice and risk mitigation measure.
+Are you a private company that falls outside that requirement on paper?
+Do it anyway.
+We treat a voluntary assessment as the smart default: it is best practice, and it is real risk mitigation.

 The fundamental rights impact assessment must include: